 Tsufac, R. A., Nyong, P. A., Bernard, P. K. Y. (2021).
 A comparative analysis of agrochemical use among agroforestry and non-agroforestry practicing farmers in South west Cameroon: The examples of insecticides, fungicides and herbicides.
 Afr.
 J. Agric.
 Res., 17 (4), 557-570.

 Tudi, M, Daniel Ruan, H, Wang, L, Lyu, J., Sadler, R., Connell, D., Chu, C., Phung, D.T.
 (2021) Agriculture development, pesticide application and its impact on the environment.
 Int.
 J. Environ.
 Res.
 Public Health.
-18(3) 1112. doi: 10.3390/ijerph18031112. .
+18(3) 1112. doi: 10.3390/ijerph18031112.

+General comments about the manuscript

+The introduction of this manuscript is difficult to comprehend because it lacks a clear problem statement, research gap I suggest that the authors revise the introduction to incorporate these crucial elements, thereby completing the manuscript.
+The research methodology lacks research design, a detailed description of the study area, a map, sample size determination, sampling procedures, and data analysis methods.

+The findings were not effectively conveyed, and the discussion sections were insufficiently developed, making comprehension challenging.

+The manuscript contains grammatical mistakes, necessitating thorough editing before it can be considered for publication.

+All the references have been created by hand; it is advisable to use Reference Manager for automatic generation and to update all outdated references in the manuscript with the latest ones.

+Therefore, this manuscript requires a major revision before acceptance for possible publication in your journal.